SciNet (SCINET) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SciNet Historical Price

-According to the latest data gathered on SciNet live price page, the current price of SciNet is 0.00119607USD.
-The circulating supply of SciNet(SCINET) is 10.00M SCINET , giving it a market capitalization of $11.96K.
+According to the latest data gathered on SciNet live price page, the current price of SciNet is 0.00129951USD.
+The circulating supply of SciNet(SCINET) is 10.00M SCINET , giving it a market capitalization of $13.00K.

 The SciNet Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SCINET based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.